Healthy Homes Assessment Pandora

 Insulation Pandora

-Ceiling and underfloor insulation has been compulsory for all rent homes since July 1, 2019.
-All landlords and property managers must make sure that the insulation meets current quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory to all rental houses since 1 July 2019.
+All landlords and property managers must ensure that the insulation meets the new standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space might require to be filled with or replaced.

-The "R" is a symbol for thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well insulation can withstand heat flow.
+The higher the R-value, the higher the quality of insulation.

 Pandora Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside but you must make sure there is somewhere for surface and underground water to flow, and prevent it from getting inside.
-When it concerns damp and moisture it’s often those things that you aren’t aware of that could be a huge problem that can cause the property to suffer and harming the tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building but you must make sure there is somewhere to allow surface, rain as well as groundwater to move, and to prevent it from getting into the building.
+When it comes to moisture and damp it’s typically the concerns you don’t notice that could be a huge problem and cause damage to your investment and harming the tenant’s health.

-Rental properties must be equipped with efficient drainage to eliminate the stormwater and surface waters, and ground water, including an appropriate outfall or runoff.
-Making sure the water has a location to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to eliminate rainwater, storm water, and ground water, including the proper outfall or runoff.
+Making sure that water has a place to go and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between your floor and the soil, a ground-water barrier must be constructed if it is reasonably practicable to do so.
+In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-Ground moisture barriers are typically a polythene sheet laid over the ground to prevent any moisture in the ground from getting into the structure.
-It also assists in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from accumulating into the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection